-Impacts to Wildlife: Marine Mammals, Sea Turtles, Seabirds and Waterfowl information for each species, we multiplied the annual average number per km2 (from the Type A model) by the probability of oiling for that species' behavior group (Table 5) to estimate the number killed per km2.
+Impacts to Wildlife: Marine Mammals, Sea Turtles, Seabirds and Waterfowl

+Impacts to marine mammals, sea turtles, seabirds, and waterfowl were evaluated as the water surface area exposed to floating oil with a thickness of 10 g/m2 or higher.
+Regressions were developed of area exposed versus spill volume for each oil type.
+To determine biological density information for each species, we multiplied the annual average number per km2 (from the Type A model) by the probability of oiling for that species' behavior group (Table 5) to estimate the number killed per km2.
 Estimates for the probabilities shown in Table 5 are derived from information on behavior and field observations of mortality after spills (reviewed in French et al., 1996 and French McCay, 2009).
-We also multiplied the number killed per km2 by the mean weight per individual of each species to calculate the kilograms killed per km2.
-This information is summarized for each location in the enclosed digital sub-appendix (Sub-appendix E).
+We also multiplied the number killed per km2 by the mean weight per individual of each species to calculate the kilograms killed per km2 (mortality factor; Equation 1).
+This information is summarized for each location in the enclosed digital subappendix (Sub-appendix E), except for polar bears, which has been updated and described here.